 The T-Roc set a more fashionable trend for compact Volkswagen SUVs, representing the brand in the affordable style-conscious end of the fast-growing mid-sized crossover segment.
 Now it's been lightly updated with a sharper look inside and out.
 As before, almost everything you can't see on this car comes from a Golf hatch, which is no bad thing.
 As for the stuff you'll admire in the driveway, well it all looks satisfyingly fashionable.

 From launch in 2018, the T-Roc provided an entry point to Volkswagen's SUV range, but these days two models, the Taigo and the T-Cross, sit beneath it.
 So the T-Roc, which unlike those two Polo-based designs rides on the underpinnings of a larger Golf, needed a bit of a spruce-up to justify its continuing place in the range.
 Hence the mid-term facelift we examine here.
-It's supposed to appeal to customers who want something larger than a supermini-based crossover design, but don't want to stretch up to Volkswagen's mid-sized Tiguan SUV.
+With over a million sales on the board, it's supposed to appeal to customers who want something larger than a supermini-based crossover design, but don't want to stretch up to Volkswagen's mid-sized Tiguan SUV.
 People who want something trendier - which is why the T-Roc also comes in Cabriolet and hot hatch T-Roc R forms.
 There's lots of competition these days though, for this type of car.
 So this improved T-Roc will need to be good.

+There are three trim levels in the mainstream range, 'Life', 'Style' and 'R-Line'.
 Pricing is much as before, which means that most mainstream T-Roc hatches will be sold in the £25,000-£30,000 bracket.
-You'll pay from just under £30,000 for the T-Roc Cabriolet - but well into £30,000 for the kind of spec you'll probably want.
-There's a big price jump to the high performance T-Roc R hatch - think around £43,000 for one of those.
+You'll pay from just over £30,000 for the T-Roc Cabriolet - but closer to £35,000 for the kind of spec you'll probably want.
+There's a big price jump to the high performance T-Roc R hatch - think just over £40,000 for one of those.
 Key equipment features available as part of this model upgrade include the brand's 'IQ LIGHT with LED matrix headlights package.
 And Volkswagen's clever 'Travel Assist' system, which in concert with a new predictive ACC cruise control set-up can take care of a lot of the driving duties for you at highway speeds.
 It enables assisted steering, braking and acceleration at speeds of up to 130mph.
 By integrating the signals from the front camera, as well as GPS and map data, the system can incorporate local speed limit information, town boundary signs, junctions and roundabouts.
 For a bit more visual presence, you can now optionally specify an illuminating radiator grille strip and dynamic turn signal lighting.
 'R-Line' models now get the super-supportive sports seats that were previously fitted only to the T-Roc R. There's also a range of fresh paint colours and some smarter 17 and 19-inch alloy wheel designs.

 As you'd expect, the T-Roc is extremely class-competitive in terms of WLTP running costs.
-The base 1.0-litre petrol model manages up to 46.9mpg on the WLTP combined cycle and 136g/km of CO2.
-Upgrade yourself to the 1.5 TSI petrol engine which can shut down un-needed cylinders of the engine when not in use and the figures are 45.2mpg and 142g/km.
-As for the TDI diesels, well if you opt for the base front-driven 115PS variant, it should be possible to get 60.2mpg and 123g/km of CO2.
-For the 150PS 2.0 TDI variant, its 58.8mpg and 126g/km.
+The base 1.0-litre petrol model manages up to 47.1mpg on the WLTP combined cycle and 136g/km of CO2.
+Upgrade yourself to the 1.5 TSI petrol engine which can shut down un-needed cylinders of the engine when not in use and the figures are 45.6mpg and 141g/km.
+As for the TDI diesels, well if you opt for the base front-driven 115PS variant, it should be possible to get 60.1mpg and 122g/km of CO2.
+For the 150PS 2.0 TDI variant, its 58.9mpg and 125g/km.
 All these are manual model figures.
+Obviously, the heavier T-Roc Cabriolet is slightly less economic with these engines.
+And the T-Roc R manages 33.2mpg and 194g/km.
 As for servicing, well as usual with Volkswagen models, there's a choice of either 'Fixed' or 'Flexible' maintenance packages.
 You'll choose the 'Fixed' approach if you cover less than 10,000 miles a year and with this, the car will typically be looked at every twelve months.
 If your daily commute is more than 25 miles and your T-Roc will regularly be driven on longer distance journeys, you'll be able to work with a 'Flexible' regime that can see you travelling up to 18,000 miles between garage visits - or every two years, whichever is sooner.
 And warranties?
 Well the standard package is three years and 60,000 miles.

 By Jonathan Crouch